Studying & Living

 What is the branch they use to hit each other in sauna?

 - A ‘vasta' or ‘vihta' (the name depends on the region) is a bundle of fresh birch twigs that you gently whip yourself with.
-It sounds strange, but is really good for your circulation and your skin – you'll feel the smoothness afterwards.
+It sounds strange, but is really good for your blood circulation and your skin – you'll feel the smoothness afterwards.
 See for yourself.

 Are there public saunas?